jhartford/DeepIV/README.rst

      :alt: Updates

-A package for counter factual prediction using deep instrument variable methods that builds on Keras_.
+A package for counterfactual prediction using deep instrument variable methods that builds on Keras_.

+You can read how the method works in our DeepIV_ paper.

 If you use this package in your research, please cite it as::